 Rural: Typically constructed of mudbricks or cinderblocks, rural homes are often painted in bright colors and have red tile or sheet metal roofs.
 Some members of Panama's indigenous groups (see p.
 14 of Political and Social Relations) live in traditional homes.
 For example, the Ngäbe-Buglé traditionally build dirt-floor, circular dwellings of wooden frames, utilizing mud-based plaster for walls and thatched palm for roofs.
 By contrast, Guna homes are traditionally rectangular with walls of caña blanca, a type of sugar cane, and roofs made of thatched palms.
 In wetland regions, houses often sit on stilts to accommodate high rainfall and floodwaters.
-Many traditional homes feature hammocks, which are lowered at night and raised during the day (Photo: Guna villagers play music and dance in front of traditional structures).
+Many traditional homes feature hammocks, which are lowered at night and raised during the day.